Opel Cascada: Suspension

 The Cascada uses suspension systems similar to its Delta II platform siblings, the Cadillac ELR and Opel Astra GTC.

-Front suspension, marketed as HiPer Strut, reduces the kingpin inclination angle and shortens the kingpin offset compared to a MacPherson strut design — helping to prevent torque steer; increase front axle grip during cornering and optimize tire contact with the road.
+The front suspension, marketed as HiPer Strut, reduces the kingpin inclination angle and shortens the kingpin offset compared to a MacPherson strut design—helping to prevent torque steer, increase front axle grip during cornering, and optimize tire contact with the road.
 The design reduces unwanted steering system disturbances over bumps and on rough roads and allows the Cascada to employ 20" tires.

-The rear suspension, for packaging efficiency and lower cost compared to a fully independent suspsension, uses a semi-independent twist beam (or torsion beam) rear suspension with a Watts linkage, marketed as a compound crank system with Watts Z-link.
-The torsion beam itself is a U shaped, doubled-walled profile attached to trailing links via a ’magnetic-arc’ welding process — which uses magnetic forces to drive the components together for welding while allowing the beam’s thickness and attachment angles to be varied according to different engine and vehicle weights.
+The rear suspension, for packaging efficiency and lower cost compared to a fully independent suspsension, uses a semi-independent twist beam (or torsion beam) rear suspension with a Watt's linkage, marketed as a compound crank system with Watt's Z-link.
+The torsion beam itself is a U-shaped, doubled-walled profile attached to trailing links via a 'magnetic-arc' welding process—which uses magnetic forces to drive the components together for welding while allowing the beam's thickness and attachment angles to be varied according to different engine and vehicle weights.

-The Watts link centers the car’s rear axle during turns and provides increased lateral stiffness during turns, to help keep the rear suspension aligned with the front suspension.
-On straightaways, the Watts link allows the suspension to freely travel vertically while continuing to locate the suspension laterally.

-The wattslink is carried on a small cross-member attached to the underside of the car, just behind the rear wheel center line.
+The Watt's linkage centers the car's rear axle during turns and provides increased lateral stiffness during turns, to help keep the rear suspension aligned with the front suspension.
+On straightaways, the linkage allows the suspension to freely travel vertically while continuing to locate the suspension laterally.
+The Watt's linkage is carried on a small cross-member attached to the underside of the car, just behind the rear-wheel center line.
 It comprises a short, pivoting center link with a ball joint at each end, to which the lateral links from the wheels are bolted.

 Engines

 The Cascada in all its variants primarily used the turbocharged 1.6 litre four cylinder Medium Gasoline Engine with Spark Ignition Direct Injection technology, which reduces fuel consumption.
-In the Cascada, it achieves a 0 to 60 mph time in the 8 to 9 second range.
+In the Cascada, it achieves a 0 to 60 mph time in the 8–9 second range.

 The only available engine in the Buick Cascada was the 200 PS turbocharged 1.6 litre four cylinder with Spark Ignition Direct Injection technology and variable valve timing.
 The Holden Cascada was only available with the 170 PS version.

 Other engines include two 1.4 L Family 0 petrol, with 120 PS and 140 PS, both with 200 Nm (220 Nm with overboost) torque; and a 2.0 L CDTI diesel with 165 PS and 380 Nm torque.